petrelharp/pyslim_paper/code/simple_virus_example/README.md

 Given two tree sequences, `merge_ts.py` does:

-1. Shfits the node and mutation times in each input so that time matches, by adding to the "time ago" of each the difference between their SLiM tick and the largest SLiM tick.
+1. Shifts the node and mutation times in each input so that time matches, by adding to the "time ago" of each the difference between their SLiM tick and the largest SLiM tick.

 2. Merges the population tables so that any populations described in the second